 Trusts are specialist organisations set up to run and improve schools - this is why it is clearer to talk about School Trusts, rather than academy trusts.
 There are very clear lines of accountability in the School Trust model.

 Many academies now work together in a group of schools as one entity to improve and maintain high educational standards across the group.
 Where a Trust runs a group of schools, it has the power to create a collaborative framework.

 A group of schools working together in a single entity can do lots of things that are harder for stand-alone schools to do:

-- Schools share practices that make a difference to the quality of teaching;
+- Schools share practices that make a difference to the equality of teaching;

 - Teachers and leaders can work together on the things that matter - like curriculum and assessment;

-- Failing schools can improve – only one in 10 schools that were required to join a trust were judged good or outstanding before they converted, compared with almost seven in 10 after they joined a trust (of those that had been inspected);
+- Failing schools can improve - only one in ten schools that were required to join a trust were judged good or outstanding before they converted, compared with almost seven in ten after they joined a trust (of those that had been inspected;)

 - It is more possible for teachers and leaders to move to another school to help improve the quality of education where that school is struggling - and these moves are more likely to be to schools with more disadvantaged pupils; and

 - It is more possible to be efficient - and thereby to invest money in supporting pupils to have wider opportunities.